 You never have just jaw pain.
 It’s migraines, clicking and popping, your teeth feeling “off track,” or even just your face feeling tired or swollen.
 Your ears probably hurt, too.
 And what about that toothache?
 You’ve done internet searches for migraine and headache solutions, but you’ve never been able to put all your symptoms together.
 It could be that you are suffering from TMJ.
-You may need TMJ treatment from our dental office to finally bring you peace and stop the pain.
-Call our dental office at 502-785-8695 for your TMJ treatment Louisville, KY area appointment.
+You may need treatment from our dental office to finally bring you peace and stop the pain.
+Call our dental office at 502-785-8695 for your treatment with a Louisville, KY dentist.

 What is TMJ?